megabyte0x/web3-roadmaps/evm/README.md

 - The second blog is about the **Memory** in Soldity.
 How does it stores the values using OPCODES and Pointer.
 Check it [here.](https://noxx.substack.com/p/evm-deep-dives-the-path-to-shadowy-d6b)

+> Before moving forward to the third blog, learn the basics of Bitwise Operators and Bitmask [here.](https://medium.com/@imolfar/bitwise-operations-and-bit-manipulation-in-solidity-ethereum-1751f3d2e216)

+- The third blog is about the **Storage** in Solidity.
+How does it stores the values using OPCODES and Bitwise Operations.
+Check it [here.](https://noxx.substack.com/p/evm-deep-dives-the-path-to-shadowy-3ea?s=r)

+- The fourth blog is about the **GETH Client** and how it uses `SSTORE` to store the values and `SLOAD` to load the values from the `storage`.
+Check it [here.](https://noxx.substack.com/p/evm-deep-dives-the-path-to-shadowy-5a5?utm_source=%2Fprofile%2F80455042-noxx&utm_medium=reader2&s=r)

 [evm_illustrations]: ethereum_evm_illustrated.pdf

 ## Some Random Blogs